 To my darling little Jessica

-The house seemed quieter this morning without you, the time passed a little more slowly.
-Sophie enjoyed her one-to-one time with Mummy but we missed your chatter, your singing, your questions and impulsive hugs.
+The house seemed quieter this morning without you.
+The time passed a little more slowly.
+Sophie enjoyed her one-to-one time with Mummy.
+We missed your chatter, your singing, your questions and impulsive hugs.
 But I knew you would be having a wonderful time just a few minutes up the road.

 You were all smiles when I came to pick you up at lunchtime.
-You said that you’d played with the kitchen and with Joshua and Lily and had gone outside and seen a ladybird.
-When I spoke to the preschool later, they told me that there wasn’t a Joshua at the preschool (although there was a Lily) and told me that you’d also played with Daisy Duck and Minnie Mouse dress-up figures and had been very chatty.
-You’d asked for Mummy when you were having a nappy change and said you wanted to cuddle Mummy but on the whole, you’d been very happy.
+You said that you’d played with the kitchen and with Joshua and Lily and had also gone outside and seen a ladybird.
+When I spoke to the preschool later, they told me that there wasn’t a Joshua at the preschool (although there was a Lily).
+They also told me that you’d also played with Daisy Duck and Minnie Mouse dress-up figures and had been very chatty.
+You’d asked for Mummy when you were having a nappy change and said you wanted to cuddle Mummy.
+On the whole though, you’d been very happy.

 I’m so glad that you enjoyed your first day at preschool.
-It’s a big milestone on your journey – you have endured so much just to reach this point.
-You are so self-confident, so loving, sociable and friendly and I pray that you will always be so – it is such a joy to see how much zest for life you have and so wonderful to see the world through your eyes, exciting and new, full of wonder and promise.
-I am so proud to be your mummy and to have had the joy of watching you grow and thrive although I wish time would slow down a little sometimes because whilst I love the little girl you are today more than I could ever say, I do also miss the baby and the toddler that you once were.
+It’s a big milestone on your journey.
+You have endured so much just to reach this point.
+You are so self-confident, so loving, sociable and friendly.
+I pray that you will always be so.
+It is such a joy to see how much zest for life you have.
+How wonderful it is to see the world through your eyes, exciting and new, full of wonder and promise.
+I am so proud to be your mummy and to have had the joy of watching you grow and thrive.
+I wish time would slow down a little sometimes though.
+Whilst I love the little girl you are today more than I could ever say, I do also miss the baby and the toddler that you once were.

 Well done little one for taking this first step out of Mummy’s world and into your own in your stride.
 I love you millions and billions.